 - Duplicate records for distribution to branch offices.

 - Schedule repairs for locks on safe-deposit boxes.

-New Accounts Clerks state the following job skills are important in their day-to-day work.
+When polled, New Accounts Clerks say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.